wp-plugins/shortcode-factory/readme.txt

 4. Works as expected, see it in action on front website

 == Changelog ==

+= 1.4 =
+* New short code: [scf-login-form] to display WordPress login form.
+* New short code: [scf-login-link] to display a login link, or if a user is logged in, displays a logout link.
+* New short code: [scf-register-link] to display either the "Site Admin" link if the user is logged in or "Register" link if the user is not logged in.
+* Enhanced UI to accommodate more short codes.

 = 1.3 =
 * New short code [scf-allow] introduced to control the display of certain content in a post/page, based on User Role